alexandear/alexandear.github.io/content/posts/2025-11-11-upgrade-golangci-lint-v2.md

 2. Run `golangci-lint migrate`.
 3. Manually migrate comments from the v1 to v2 configuration file.
 4. Run Golangci-lint and deal with new lint issues.
-5. Remove the old configuration and upgrade the Golangci-lint version in CI.
+5. Upgrade the Golangci-lint version in CI.

 The PR with the Golangci-lint migration in Lima, contributed by me, can be [found here](https://github.com/lima-vm/lima/pull/3330).
 Below is a step-by-step guide showing how I did it.